 The cold weather is here to stay and although it’s still fun to get outdoors and enjoy those winter activities, we know some ways to discover the magic of Anderson County indoors!
 We’ve rounded up some the best local activities that don’t require a winter coat to be enjoyed.

-The Ritz Theater – Located in Historic Downtown Clinton, the Ritz Theater is a great way to experience current movies in a historical building.
+– Located in Historic Downtown Clinton, the Ritz Theater is a great way to experience current movies in a historical building.
 The theater originally opened in 1945 and is now on the National Register of Historic Places.
 Keep in mind all shows are at 7:00 pm.
 Tickets prices are always $5, so it is affordable for the whole family or date night!
 Downtown Clinton has several cafes and coffee shops, so grab a bite to eat or warm drink before you head to the show.

 Clinch River Brewing – CRB is the only craft brewery in Anderson County.
 You’ll get to enjoy a wide variety of brews, delicious food and live music.
 Check their Facebook page to see the line-up of musicians.
 Make it a game night!
 The brewery has several board games available to guests or feel free to bring your own.
 If board games aren’t your thing, you can watch your favorite team play on TV in their upstairs tap room.